ablestack/reactive-domain-objects/TECHNICAL.md

 #### Ignore

-If the `ignore` configuration item is present, and set to false, the matching source node will not be copied to the corresponding Domain Model node.
+If the `ignore` configuration item is present, and set to false, the matching source node will not be copied to the corresponding RDO node.
 Otherwise, it will be synchronized when a change is detected

 #### DomainCollection

 Contains configuration that inform GraphSynchronizer how to handle collections of Domain Objects, as detailed below

-##### MakeCollectionKey
+##### makeRDOCollectionKey

 The two contained configuration properties are:

 ```
-  fromSourceNode: (sourceNode) => string;
+  fromSourceElement: (sourceNode) => string;
-  fromDomainNode: (domainNode) => string;
+  fromDomainElement: (domainNode) => string;
 ```

 These methods:

 - Are are used to create unique keys for each Domain collection element, and should be idempotent
-- They are only required for Domain Models that are contained in a Domain Collection AND where there is no `id` field
+- They are only required for RDOs that are contained in a Domain Collection AND where there is no `id` field
 - If they are not supplied, default methods will be supplied that look for an `id` field in the node (and throw an error if not found)

-#### MakeDomainModel
+#### makeRDO

 This configuration property had the following signature: